segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/implementation.md

 ### Using a WebView Component with React Native

-If you use a webView component in your app that utilizes our [Analytics.js](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/){:target="_blank"} library, you can utilize our [Querystring API](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/querystring/){:target="_blank"} to pass the anonymousId from your React Native app to Analytics.js to ensure activity from anonymous users can be linked across these two sources.
+If you use a webView component in your app that uses Segment's [Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript/){:target="_blank"} library, you can use Segment's [Querystring API](/docs/connections/sources/catalog/libraries/website/javascript/querystring/){:target="_blank"} to pass the anonymousId from your React Native app to Analytics.js to ensure activity from anonymous users can be linked across these two sources.

 To retrieve and pass the anonymousId: